maurelian/uport-proxy/README.md

 ### Deployed contract

-The IdentityFactory is deployed on the ConsenSys testnet at the address
+The IdentityFactory is [deployed on the Ropsten testnet](https://ropsten.io/address/0xfbc47af22a82669ea90c7edd68cb6caea0a5c908) at the address

 ```
-0xebe809bb9c515914f41e16cf500a15d31869c1e8
+0xfbc47af22a82669ea90c7edd68cb6caea0a5c908
 ```

 ### Example usage